felipemoraes/node-indri/README.md

 ```

 ## Searcher
 Use the Searcher to execute a search with optional relevance feedback.
-Pass an empty list as `feedback_docs` to use no relevance feedback.
+You can use pseudo relevance feedback by leaving `feedback_docs` empty and set `fbDocs` the number of `fbDocs` you want to use for expanding a query.
+For no relevance feedback pass and empty list as `feedback_docs`.

 ```
 const searcher = new indri.Searcher(